Living with a Maid

 Hiring a Foreign Maid

 Employers Orientation ProgramFirst-time employers of Foreign Domestic Workers (FDW) have to undergo a compulsory half-day orientation program on their roles and responsibilities.
-Course Fee SGD 20.00.

 MOM will interview randomly selected Foreign Domestic Workers working for the first time in Singapore during their initial months of employment.
-These interviews will allow MOM to determine if theemployee has adjusted to the work environment in Singapore and to reiterate the importance of safe working conditions as well as their rights and responsibilities.
+These interviews will allow MOM to determine if the employee has adjusted to the work environment in Singapore and to reiterate the importance of safe working conditions as well as their rights and responsibilities.
 Employers will be notified of the scheduled date and time for the interview, if their maids have been selected.

 Full Time MaidsFor a full time live-in maid you should calculate around S$1000 per month plus hiring costs and airfare tickets for the bi-annual home leave and return.
 Monthly salaries for Filipinas average S$350-S$400 and depend on the country of origin, experience and English language abilities.
 Indonesian maids are paid SGD 280 per month onwards.
 As usual expatriates tend to pay more than the locals.
 There is an additional food and toiletries allowance of S$150-180 if the maid is not eating the family's food and receives shampoo, soap and toothpaste from her employer.

 To ensure prompt salary payment, salaries need to be paid into the maid's bank account in Singapore.
 This is a useful option as bank transaction records of salary payment will useful in the event of any salary dispute.
 Foreign domestic workers who have been paid promptly by their employers can choose to keep their current arrangements.

 In addition to instructions about tasks required, be sure to instruct your maid on the necessary level of hygiene and childcare practices which may differ from her home country.
 First aid training/CPR may be a good idea, and check if she can swim!

 Employers who change their maids five times or more in a year need to attend an orientation program for employers and may be interviewed by the Ministry of Manpower to establish the reason for the changes.
 Future applications for foreign maids may be rejected.